 98 x 162 in.
 (248.9 x 411.5 cm)

 Gift of Maremont Corporation by exchange; purchased through funds provided by AT&T NEW ART/NEW VISIONS

-Bio (1992) consists of eighteen Polaroid prints (nine plastic plaques) which are positioned in three horizontal rows.
+Bio consists of 18 Polaroid prints (nine plastic plaques), which are positioned in three horizontal rows.
 The central row is occupied by images of a woman dressed in a man’s suit and shown in various “masculine” poses.
 The bottom row is a series of men’s shoes, and along the top are images of shoeboxes accompanied by text.
-The text refers (obliquely) to biological or physical suffering (panel three, for example, reads, “bled to death outside hospital 60 years ago”), and to the signs of difference contained within the black body which come under the punitive gaze of racism (panel four reads, “tendency to keloid”).
+The text refers (obliquely) to biological or physical suffering (panel three, for example, reads, “bled to death outside hospital 60 years ago”), and to the signs of difference contained within the black body, which come under the punitive gaze of racism (panel four reads, “tendency to keloid”).
 The entire grid structure is united by the last three engraved plaques, which read “biopsy,” “biology,” and “biography.”
-These three words bring to mind a powerful and disturbing concoction of pain (which is also suggested by the blood red that suffuses all the images), the physical attributes of difference, and the lack of a documented history from which a dispossessed people suffers.
+These three words bring to mind a powerful and disturbing concoction of pain (also suggested by the blood red that suffuses all the images), the physical attributes of difference, and the lack of a documented history from which a dispossessed people suffers.

 Simpson, who was born in Brooklyn and now lives and works in New York.
 She received her BFA from the School of Visual Arts in 1982 and her MFA from the University of California, San Diego, in 1985.
 Typically, her text and photographic installations represent a generic “black woman,” her face and its distinguishing characteristics hidden—variously cut off, turned away or masked—in order to suggest general rather than individual identity.
 Attention is not drawn to the figure’s sex—posture and frequently clothing are subtly androgynous—and the text or words that accompany the images refer to racial or gender assumptions.